A nonlinear quantum neural network framework for entanglement engineering: Methods

 with $Z$ the standard Pauli operator, and the Kraus matrices for the amplitude damping channel given by

-To quantify the entanglement of the mixed output states, we use Entanglement negativity \cite{Review-Negativity}, which is an LOCC monotone, and use the positive-partial-transpose criterion \cite{PPT_criterion,PPTmixed_HORODECKI1996}.
-Given a bipartite density matrix $\rho_{AB}$, one performs the partial transpose with respect to subsystem $B$, obtaining $\rho_{AB}^{T_B}$.
+To quantify the entanglement of the mixed output states, we use Entanglement negativity \cite{Review-Negativity}, which is a LOCC monotone, and use the positive-partial-transpose criterion \cite{PPT_criterion,PPTmixed_HORODECKI1996}.
+Given a bipartite density matrix $\rho_{AB}$, one compute the partial trace with respect to subsystem $B$, obtaining $\rho_{AB}^{T_B}$.
 The entanglement negativity is then defined as

 where $\|\cdot\|_1$ denotes the trace norm.
-Relative to the MW global entanglement, this is no longer interpreted as a strict entanglement monotone and an entanglement validation metric, but rather as a scalable proxy and a good surrogate cost function, promoting multipartite correlations during network optimization.
+Regarding the MW global entanglement, this is no longer interpreted as a strict entanglement monotone and an entanglement validation metric, but rather as a scalable proxy and a good surrogate cost function, promoting multipartite correlations during network optimization.

+Lastly, we certify genuine multipartite entanglement (GME) in mixed states using the PPT-mixture semidefinite-programming (SDP) criterion~\cite{TamingEntanglement} on mixed states.
+A description of the method is provided in Appendix\,\ref{app:SDP} and goes beyond the scope of this work.

-{\bf Training hyperparameters -- } For the optimization, we implement the classical Adam optimization, a learning rate of $5\cdot 10^{-3}$, and early stopping for regularization.
-The max circuit depth considered is two. $\mathrm{Pennylane}$ is used to code and train all the models\,\,\cite{PennyLane}.
+{\bf Training hyperparameters -- } For the optimization, we implement the classical Adam optimization, a learning rate of $5\cdot 10^{-3}$, and early stopping for regularization. $\mathrm{Pennylane}$ is used to code and train all the models\,\,\cite{PennyLane}.